kushanksriraj/fist-palm-detector/README.md

-# Face Mask Detector
+# Palm and fist detector

-Detect if the person is wearing a face mask or not.
+## Detects if a person is showing a palm or a fist in real-time.

-Things to work on...
-Put an image of palm and fist.